lit/lit.dev/packages/lit-dev-content/site/docs/getting-started.md

 At this point, you should be able to build and run your project and see the "Hello from MyElement!" message.

-For details on building projects, including some sample Rollup configurations, see [Building for production](production).
+For details on building projects, including some sample Rollup configurations, see [Building for production](/docs/tools/production/).

 #### Next steps

 Ready to add features to your project?
-Head over to [Components](/components) to learn about building your first Lit component, or [Templates](templates) for details on writing templates.
+Head over to [Components](/docs/components/overview/) to learn about building your first Lit component, or [Templates](/docs/templates/overview/) for details on writing templates.

-For more on building applications that use web components, see the open-wc recommendations on [Building](https://open-wc.org/building/).
+For more on building applications that use web components, see the Open WC recommendations on [Building](https://open-wc.org/building/).

 ### Open WC project generator

-The open-wc project has a [project generator](https://open-wc.org/init/) that can scaffold out an application project using LitElement.
+The Open WC project has a [project generator](https://open-wc.org/init/) that can scaffold out an application project using LitElement.